Jamil226/ncd_paper_generator_questions/README.md

-# NCD Paper Generator: README
+# NCD Paper IEEE Consumer Electronics Magazine

 ## Overview
 This repository contains code and data resources for generating and analyzing question-answer pairs related to Non-Communicable Diseases (NCDs).
 The project supports research in automated question generation, categorization, and response synthesis for a wide range of NCDs, with a focus on diversity, real-world scenarios, and clinical relevance.